Online Concussion Course

 You may request a certificate of achievement from Université Laval for a $50 (CAN) fee after completing the course.

-The course is to demystify concussion, clarify the role of those involved in preventing and managing concussion, and support participants to implement a concussion management protocol adapted to their specific sport, school or community environment.
+The course is to demystify concussion, clarify the role of those involved in preventing and managing concussion, and offer support in implementing a concussion management protocol adapted to your specific sport, school or community environment.
 The course is for:

 - health professionals

 - school administrators

 - Content summarizes evidence from the 5th International Consensus Statement on Concussion in Sport (Berlin) as well as the Canadian Guideline on Concussion.